abstractmachine/interaction-design-tools/README.md

 Fungus is a fun way to start learning Unity and works well for youth-workshop introductions to 2D game creation in Unity.
 With very little basic knowledge of Unity you can get a lot done with Fungus.

+### Bitsy
+Bitsy is an even simpler tool than Twine to make interactive narratives, although in this case, the story format is that of a pixel-based adventure game.
+[Bitsy](https://ledoux.itch.io/bitsy)

+### GB Studio
+Another amazing open-source tool for interactive storytelling is GB Studio, which was designed for creating fully working interactive narratives on classic Gameboy and Gameboy Color consoles, but can also be exported directly for the web: [GB Studio](https://www.gbstudio.dev).

+Following the invocation by [100 Rabbits](https://100r.co/site/home.html) to only use already-built technologies, GB Studio is a working solution for telling stories using both old and new hardware.
+If you integrate the webpage export into a native iOS or Android app wrapper, you can even distribute your story/game on a smartphone, tablet or smart TV.

 - - -

 ## Wireframing/Diagrams